 KANSAS CITY, Kan. — At the Cooperative’s Annual Meeting today, Dairy Farmers of America (DFA) officials reported net income of $108.5 million for 2018.
 DFA’s net sales totaled $13.6 billion for 2018, compared to $14.7 billion in 2017.
 This decrease is primarily a result of lower milk prices.
 The all U.S. milk price averaged $16.20 per hundredweight in 2018 compared with $17.65 in 2017.

 “While this past year has been challenging for many in our dairy farmer community, DFA remains focused on bringing value to our members,” says Rick Smith, president and chief executive officer.
 “From marketing our members’ milk and offering valuable farm services, to expanding our global presence and making strategic investments to strengthen our commercial portfolio, we’re committed to ensuring a strong, sustainable Cooperative for our members today and for future generations.”

-In 2017, DFA directed the marketing of 64.4 billion pounds of milk for both members and others through the Cooperative’s consolidated businesses, which represent approximately 30 percent of the total milk production in the United States.
-Cash distributed to members in 2017 totaled $60 million compared to $42 million in 2016.
-Of the cash distributed to members in 2017, $33 million was in equity retirements and $27 million was in allocated patronage (profit) dividends.
+In 2018, DFA directed the marketing of 64.5 billion pounds of milk for both members and others through the Cooperative’s consolidated businesses, which represent approximately 30 percent of the total milk production in the United States.
+Cash distributed to members in 2018 totaled $56 million compared to $60 million in 2017.
+Of the cash distributed to members in 2018, $32 million was in equity retirements and $24 million representing the cash portion of the allocated patronage dividends.

 –Dairy Farmers of America